streetwriters/notesnook/docs/help/contents/plans-and-limits.md

 ## Education plan

 The Education plan gives students and teachers **Pro features and Pro limits**.
-It is not sold from the plan grid — [contact us](https://notesnook.com/contact-us) to apply.
-Education plans do not include a free trial.
+It is not sold from the plan grid.
+[Contact us](https://notesnook.com/education) to apply.
+Education plans do not include a trial.

 ## Pro (legacy)